out4b/cdif/README.md

 Device presentation
 -------------------
 Some kinds of IoT devices, such as IP cameras, may have their own device presentation URL for configuration and management purpose.
 To support this kind of usage, CDIF implemented a reverse proxy server to help redirect HTTP traffics to this URL.
-By doing this, the actual device presentation URL would be hidden to help improve security.
-If a device has a presentation URL, its device spec would have "devicePresentation" flag set to true.
-And in this case, the presentation URL would be mount on below URL which is hosted by CDIF:
+By doing this, the actual device presentation URL would be hidden from external network to help improve security.
+If the device has a presentation URL, its device model spec would have "devicePresentation" flag set to true.
+And in this case, the device's presentation page can be accessed from below URL:

     http://gateway_host_name:3049/device-control/<deviceID>/presentation/

-Currently only ONVIF devices support this kind of usage.
-Please refer to [cdif-onvif-manager](https://github.com/out4b/cdif-onvif-manager) module for more details.
+For now only ONVIF devices support this kind of usage.
+Please refer to [cdif-onvif-manager](https://github.com/out4b/cdif-onvif-manager) module for more information.

 ### Acknowlegement